Norns: Relation to other Germanic female deities

-These unclear distinctions among norns and other Germanic female deities are discussed in Bek-Pedersen's book Norns in Old Norse Mythology.

 Attestations

 There are a number of surviving Old Norse sources that relate to the norns.
 The most important sources are the Prose Edda and the Poetic Edda.
-The latter contains pagan poetry where the norns are frequently referred to, while the former contains, in addition to pagan poetry, retellings, descriptions and commentaries by the 12th and 13th century Icelandic chieftain and scholar Snorri Sturluson.
+The latter contains pagan poetry where the Norns are frequently referred to, while the former contains pagan poetry as well as retellings, descriptions and commentaries by the 12th and 13th century Icelandic chieftain and scholar Snorri Sturluson.

 Skaldic poetry

 A skaldic reference to the norns appears in Hvini's poem in Ynglingatal 24 found in Ynglingasaga 47, where King Halfdan is put to rest by his men at Borró.
 This reference brings in the phrase "norna dómr" which means "judgment of the nornir".
 In most cases, when the norns pass judgment, it means death to those who have been judged - in this case, Halfdan.
 Along with being associated with being bringers of death, Bek-Pedersen suggests that this phrase brings in a quasi-legal aspect to the nature of the norns.
 This legal association is employed quite frequently within skaldic and eddic sources.
 This phrase can also be seen as a threat, as death is the final and inevitable decision that the norns can make with regard to human life.